ssokolow/game_launcher/README.md

 2. Run one of the following:

    * `test_providers.py` for a quick, bare test of what the backends find
-   * `testgui.py` for the simple GTK+ test GUI which exercises the full range of functionality currently implemented.
+   * `testgui.py` for the GTK+ 2.x test GUI which exercises the full range of functionality currently implemented.
+   * `testgui_qt.py` for the Qt5 test GUI which I'm using to drive frontend agnostic refactoring and to identify warts in a Qt implementation.
    * `nosetests` to run the test suite

 ## Ideas (Incomplete)